 corfu.el - COmpletion in Region FUnction

 Corfu is a small package, which relies on the Emacs completion facilities and concentrates on providing a polished completion UI.
 In-buffer completion UIs in Emacs can hook into completion-in-region, which implements the interaction with the user.
 Completions at point are either provided by commands like dabbrev-completion or by pluggable backends (completion-at-point-functions, Capfs) and are then passed to completion-in-region.
 Many programming, text and shell major modes implement a Capf.
 Corfu does not include its own completion backends.
 The Emacs built-in Capfs and the Capfs provided by third-party programming language packages are often sufficient.
-Additional Capfs and completion utilities are provided by the Cape package.
+Additional Capfs and completion utilities are provided by the separate Cape package.

 Table of Contents